felipec/sharness/README.md

 The following files are essential to using Sharness:

-* `sharness.sh` -- core shell library providing test functionality
+* `sharness.sh` - core shell library providing test functionality, see separate [API documentation]
-* `aggregate-results.sh` -- helper script to aggregate test results
+* `aggregate-results.sh` - helper script to aggregate test results
-* `Makefile` -- test driver
+* `Makefile` - test driver

 Copy them to the project you want to write automated tests for, e.g. to a folder named `test`.

-To learn how to write and run actual test scripts based on `sharness.sh`, please read [README.git] until I come up with some sexy markup-powered documentation.
+To learn how to write and run actual test scripts based on `sharness.sh`, please read [README.git] until I come up with more documentation myself.

 Projects using Sharness